abdullahsatech-eng/automated-library-management-system/README.md

 ## Next step

-Rebuild the complete schema from the original design, add reproducible test data, and extend the database into a modern web application.
+Reconstruct the complete database schema from the documented design, add reproducible test data, and gradually extend the project into a practical application.